 Sonya Sophia’s Story

 With 28 years of experience in the healing arts, Sonya Sophia has devoted her life to empowering people.
-She guides her EFT students in rapidly healing unresolved issues and clearing generations of conditioning from mind and body through a positive, potent and visceral experience of real-time transformation.
+She guides her EFT students to rapidly heal unresolved issues and clear generations of conditioning from mind and body through a positive, potent, and visceral experience of real-time transformation.

-Sonya Sophia has introduced the miracle of EFT to ever-expanding audiences through her weekly interactive live stream event the World Tapping Circle, guest speaking engagements such as the Leaders Causing Leaders Conference, International Alchemy Conference, and the Conscious Life Expo, and her vast library of online courses in The Sophia School of Living Arts.
+Sonya Sophia has introduced the miracle of EFT to ever-expanding audiences through her weekly interactive live stream event, the World Tapping Circle, at guest speaking engagements such as the Leaders Causing Leaders Conference, International Alchemy Conference, and the Conscious Life Expo, and through her vast library of online courses in The Sophia School of Living Arts.

-Sonya Sophia serves so that all may achieve wholeness and activate their true Divine Purpose – thus creating heaven on earth together.
+Sonya Sophia serves so that all may achieve wholeness and activate their true Divine Purpose — creating heaven on earth together.

 Sonya Sophia’s Journey

-In earlier days, my life — the endless routine, the aching emptiness and the flatness of my relationship — made me want to quit everything.
-The constant work of raising a child, paying bills, making meals, perpetual housekeeping while striving to help everyone else, drove me to suicidal thoughts.
-“There must be more to life than this,” I thought, “and if there’s not, I don’t think I want to live anymore”.
+In earlier days, my life — the endless routine, the aching emptiness, and the flatness of my relationships — made me want to quit everything.
+The constant work of raising a child, paying bills, making meals, and perpetual housekeeping, all while striving to help everyone else, drove me to suicidal thoughts.
+There must be more to life than this.
+I thought.
+And if there’s not, I don’t think I want to live anymore.

 I had been depressed for years.
 Ever since high school, my back and neck seemed to always hurt.
-I was out of shape, pale, pasty, tired and overwhelmed most of the time.
+I was out of shape, pale, pasty, tired, and overwhelmed most of the time.
 I pretended I was okay, but I was not.
-I was insecure, severely self-critical, constantly nervous and judging others and myself.
+I was insecure, severely self-critical, constantly nervous, and judging others and myself.

 To top it off, sex held no appeal for me because I felt frigid and dead inside.
 I wept easily and nearly every day.
-I felt disconnected from any real friends, totally miserable inside and I desperately wanted out.
+I felt disconnected from any real friends, totally miserable inside, and I desperately wanted out.
 Cigarettes were my nightly friend and had been for years.
 I ate sporadically and drank to settle my nerves.

-I found people who would listen to my story and lovingly challenge my fundamental fears, anxieties and insecurities — my subconscious operating system.
+I found people who would listen to my story and lovingly challenge my fundamental fears, anxieties, and insecurities — my subconscious operating system.
 I spoke of my grief and rage, choosing to face my internal pile of refuse that was suffocating me to death.

-I was addicted to holding on — to anger and hurt with my parents, to my fear, to childhood issues and abuses.
+I was addicted to holding on to anger and hurt with my parents, to my fear, to childhood issues and abuses.
 Being raised in a very strict Mormon household left me with deep feelings of guilt and imperfection.
 I clung to grief about past lovers and hurts around my school experiences.
 I was in a constant state of fear and despair about my life, which caused me to furtively search for acceptance in the faces of others.
 Yet, I was sure I’d never see it there.

 When I committed to weekly sessions with peer counselors through Re-evaluation Counseling, my mind began to relax and change.
-These people regularly agreed to spend small amounts of time with me, keeping my perfect and whole nature in their minds and hearts as I wailed, ranted and sobbed.
+These people regularly agreed to spend small amounts of time with me, keeping my perfect and whole nature in their minds and hearts as I wailed, ranted, and sobbed.
 They intentionally contradicted my deepest distresses with kind and loving attention while they simultaneously taught me how to do the same for others.
-Then I discovered the value of movement.

 I began attending a local dance experience in my town.
 It was a weekly free-form ecstatic dance based on Gabriel Roth’s 5 Rhythms.
-Here was a community of people who, as far as I could tell, met with the sole purpose of giving everyone in the room a safe, loving place to be themselves though movement.
-In that softly lit space, we could all move freely to a variety of fun uplifting dance music.
+Here was a community of people who, as far as I could tell, met with the sole purpose of giving everyone in the room a safe, loving place to be themselves through movement.
+In that softly lit space, we could all move freely to a variety of fun, uplifting dance music.
 This was a place where people could be themselves in whatever state they were actually in!

 At first I was terrified, resisting the dance for a full year after it started.
 Finally a blessed friend took me, promising to dance with me the whole time if he must.
 What I saw there changed me forever.
-I saw regular people playing, crying, shaking, dancing, loving and sweating like their lives depended on it!
+I saw regular people playing, crying, shaking, dancing, loving, and sweating like their lives depended on it!
 As my life continued to get a little easier, I gradually made the dance a regular part of my new diet.
 I was having fun.
-My body became stronger, more expressive and more alive.
+My body became stronger, more expressive, and more alive.
 I was happier.

-Through the dance community, I heard about Yoga.
+Through the dance community, I heard about yoga.
 I started attending once a week with another mom.
-My yoga practice showed me where in my body, I held myself too rigidly.
+My yoga practice showed me where in my body I held myself too rigidly.
 Since I was very new to “being in” my body, it helped me develop my physical attention.
 I naturally and innocently began to feel my chakras (energy centers) opening, so I began to focus attention on them as well.

-My Yoga practice opened up more feelings, the ones wrapped around my bones and embedded in my joints.
+My yoga practice opened up more feelings — the ones wrapped around my bones and embedded in my joints.

 I cried, I laughed, I cussed.
 My body image began to change, and I felt better about myself than I had before, learning to surrender through my discomfort.

 Somewhere between ecstatic dance and yoga, I learned to BREATHE.
 Of course, at first I was resistant to this as well.
 It was as if some part of me knew that if I quit holding my breath, the last stronghold of resistance would vanish.
 I was right.

 On that wondrous day, I was resting on the floor next to a friend after a particularly vigorous dance.
 Our pinky fingers were barely touching each other as we lay there settling down.
 I wanted to heave a huge sigh of relief and pleasure for the dance we had both shared.
 My body felt so alive and tingly, but I was afraid to breathe deeply.
 I was breathing in my usual way, as shallowly and quietly as possible.
-So I asked myself, “Why am I so afraid to let the sigh come?”
-The answer came: “Then someone else would know you are feeling something.”
-So I asked myself, “Then what would happen?”
-The answer came: “Then I would know that I am feeling something.”
-This truth sent a shock of electrical light and truth through my veins.
-I heaved my huge sigh, and wept out loud as joy mingled with fear moved through my body.
+So I asked myself, Why am I so afraid to let the sigh come?
+The answer came: Then someone else would know you are feeling something.
+So I asked myself, Then what would happen?
+The answer came: Then I would know that I am feeling something.
+This sent a shock of electrical light and truth through my veins.
+I heaved my huge sigh and wept out loud as joy mingled with fear moved through my body.

-As I became more fully myself, I instinctively began to share what I was learning – to help others like me.
+As I became more fully myself, I instinctively began to share what I was learning to help others like me.

 Through 28 years of stubborn persistence, I’ve gained some incredibly useful, life-enhancing tools.
 I’ve learned to trust and honor my wise, beautiful body and to let feelings move as they occur.

 During the years I’ve worked with EFT, I’ve become highly attuned to my own intuition and inner guidance.
 By learning to act spontaneously upon my natural impulses with ever-deepening trust, I’ve become a leader in the consciousness movement.

-I vowed a long time ago that if I survived my own inner struggles, I would return support to others… to make the way easier than it had been for me.
-These days I witness miracles for a living — what a blessing!
-I love my work and my love is received and returned daily.
+I vowed a long time ago that if I survived my own inner struggles, I would return support to others… To make the way easier than it had been for me.
+These days, I witness miracles for a living — what a blessing!
+I love my work, and my love is received and returned daily.

-By remembering and connecting deeply with my true nature, it is instinctual for me to reach out to help others become more alive, healthy and whole.
+By remembering and connecting deeply with my true nature, it is instinctual for me to reach out to help others become more alive, healthy, and whole.
 For, in truth, this is who we really are.

-My intent is to live my life in service, calling forth truth, courage and the presence of Love that is within all of us.
-May we continue to love and support ourselves and each other, to naturally relieve suffering and awaken the loving Spirit that is within us, or the benefit of all beings.
+My intent is to live my life in service, calling forth truth, courage, and the presence of Love that is within all of us.
+May we continue to love and support ourselves and each other, to naturally relieve suffering and awaken the loving Spirit that is within us, for the benefit of all beings.